sayaliakbar/job-listings-page/README.md

 # Frontend Mentor - Job Listings with Filtering

 This is a solution to the [Job Listings with Filtering Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
-The project showcases dynamic filtering of job listings and is designed to be responsive and user-friendly.
+The project implements an interactive job board with a filtering system that allows users to refine job listings based on multiple criteria such as role, level, languages, and tools.
+Using React.js and Tailwind CSS, I've created a fully responsive interface that provides an optimal viewing experience across devices from mobile phones to desktop computers.

 ![Job Listings](https://github.com/user-attachments/assets/f2dc9b77-ca9b-46e3-94d9-d864d2ecfcb5)